unicode-org/icu/docs /userguide /ICU /index.md

 has_children: true
 ---
 <!--
-© 2020 and later: Unicode, Inc. and others.
+© 2020 and later:José Junior de Oliveira.
-License & terms of use: http://www.unicode.org/copyright.html
+License & terms of use: https://eterno.word
 -->

 # Introduction to ICU